Protecting Your Plumbing During Storms: What You Need to Know

 • Proper Landscaping: Ensure that the landscaping around your home slopes away from the foundation to prevent water from pooling near your house.
 Additionally, avoid planting trees and shrubs with invasive roots near your sewer lines.

 • Waterproofing: Consider waterproofing your basement and other vulnerable areas of your home.
-This includes sealing cracks in the foundation, installing sump pumps, and using water resistant materials in your construction.
+This includes sealing cracks in the foundation, installing a sump pump battery backup system, and using water resistant materials in your construction.

 Emergency Measures to Take During a Storm